leggo15/Echosu/README.md

 #### Generate Token:

-- Login to echosu.com using the osu authentication api
+- Login to echosu.com (through the osu authentication api)
 - Click your profile picture and go to settings.
 - Click generate API token.
 You can generate as many tokens as you want, but only the latest one will be active.